Obtenez 3 mois à 0,99 $/mois + 20 $ de crédit Audible

 This conversation is part of a series exploring the impact of the Changemaker Workshops delivered across more than 30 regions by the Australian Rural Leadership Foundation and the Foundation for Rural and Regional Renewal, thanks to the Future Drought Fund.
 These workshops are part of the Helping Regional Communities Prepare for Drought Initiative.

-This episode is the first of an 8-part series within the Rural Leadership Unearthed podcast where we delve into stories from people passionate about transforming their communities.
+This episode is the fourth of an 8-part series within the Rural Leadership Unearthed podcast where we delve into stories from people passionate about transforming their communities.
 This is a practical resource designed to provide insight into what it takes to drive positive change in rural, regional and remote Australia.

 Some highlights: